Saksham093/Data-Science/Python/Python Topics/Collections Module/ReadMe.md

 python collections.py
 ```

->Note: This code is for practise perpose only.
+>Note: This code is for practice purposes only.

 ## **Contributing**